digifoxlk/wp-chatly-chatbot/README.md

 - Images: `includes/img/`

 ## License
-This plugin is distributed under the GNU General Public License v3.0 (GPL-3.0).
+This plugin is distributed under the `GNU General Public License v3.0 (GPL-3.0)`.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.en.html>.

 Copyright (C) 2025 DigiFox Technologies

-If you want me to also add a `LICENSE` file or update the plugin header to explicitly state GPL-3.0, tell me and I will add that change.